nf-core/scdownstream/docs/usage.md

 You can also generate such `YAML`/`JSON` files via [nf-core/launch](https://nf-co.re/launch).

+### Cell type annotation

+Automated cell type annotation using [Celltypist](https://github.com/Teichlab/celltypist) is supported.
+You can specify the models to use with the `celltypist_model` parameter.
+If no models are specified, no cell type annotation will be performed.
+You can also specify a map file to convert gene symbols from the model to the gene symbols in your data with the `celltypist_map_file` parameter, see [here](https://celltypist.readthedocs.io/en/latest/celltypist.models.Model.html#celltypist.models.Model.convert) for more information.

 ### Reference mapping

 The pipeline supports mapping new samples into the latent space of an existing scVI/scANVI model.